menu

 Occupations and Workforce

-Mill Creek is a blue-collar town, with 38.67% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Mill Creek is generally considered to be a blue-collar town.
+38.67% of the Mill Creek workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Mill Creek is a borough of service providers, transportation and shipping workers, and construction workers and builders.
 There are especially a lot of people living in Mill Creek who work in healthcare suport services (10.67%), sales jobs (9.33%), and food service (8.67%).

 Also of interest is that Mill Creek has more people living here who work in computers and math than 95% of the places in the US.